Willow Tree (Liu Shu Pi)

 Western Name: Willow Tree

 Also Known As: White Willow, Basket Willow, Bay Willow, Black Willow, Pussy Willow, European Willow, Weeping Willow

 Medicinal Uses: Headaches, swollen joints, pain.

 Also Known As: N/A

 Meridians: Bladder, Kidney, Heart

-Key TCM Actions & Medicinal Uses: Clears Heat/Reduces Inflammation: damp heat in the bladder, painful urination, dark burning urine, joint, throat, mouth and eye inflammations, wounds, ulcerations, eczema, burns, gangrene, headaches.
-Promotes Yin: heart and kidney yin deficiency with unrest, insomnia, sexual erethism, spermatorrhea, leucorrhea, low tidal fevers in Shao Yin stage.
-Supports Stomach Qi: aids slow painful digestion.
+Medicinal Uses: Painful urination, dark burning urine, joint, throat, mouth and eye inflammations, wounds, ulcerations, eczema, burns, gangrene, headaches, heart and kidney yin deficiency with unrest, insomnia, sexual erethism, spermatorrhea, leucorrhea, low tidal fevers in Shao Yin stage, aids slow painful digestion.

 Flavors/Temps: Astringent, Slightly Bitter, Cool, Dry